 The First National Bank Of Petersburg

-The First National Bank Of Petersburg in Pennsylvania printed $241,820 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1913 and stopped printing money in 1935, which equals a 23 year printing period.
+The First National Bank Of Petersburg in Illinois printed $1,222,220 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1883 and stopped printing money in 1929, which equals a 47 year printing period.
 That is a fairly normal lifespan for a national bank.
 During its life, The First National Bank Of Petersburg issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Petersburg was located in Huntingdon County.
-It was assigned charter number 10313.
+For the record, The First National Bank Of Petersburg was located in Menard County.
+It was assigned charter number 3043.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Petersburg in Pennsylvania issued 3,603 sheets of $10 1902 blue seal national bank notes.
-Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
+The First National Bank Of Petersburg also printed 15,318 sheets of $10 1902 blue seal national bank notes.
+Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note